MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-synapse-content.md

 ## Data pipeline

 This reference architecture uses the [Adventure Works DW][adventureworks-sample-link] sample database as a data source.
+We will use an [Incremental Data Load pattern](incremental-load) to ensure we only load data that was modified or added after we last performed this operation.
 The data pipeline has the following stages:

 <!--
 1. Export the data from SQL Server to flat files (bcp utility).